Food Hygiene Inspection

 - Inspection outcomes have felt difficult to predict or explain.

-- You want to understand why two businesses with similar conditions may receive different regulatory responses.
+- There is a need to understand why two businesses with similar conditions may receive different regulatory responses.

 - Records and documentation are in place but you are uncertain how they are read in practice.